Is instability near a black hole key for "thermalization'' of its horizon?: Time evolution of a state and ``thermalization''

 (b) {\underline{Gaussian wave packet:}} Consider the initial wave packet propagating along positive $x$-direction as

 Then at time $t$ it will evolve to

 Fourier transformation of (\ref{20}) yields

 where $_1F_1[a;b;c]$ is the Kummer confluent hypergeometric function.
-Like earlier, one needs to compute $|f(\omega)|^2$ from the above expression.
+Like earlier, one needs to compute $|f(-\omega)|^2$ from the above expression.
 But this will not provide any suitable analytical form to investigate.
-Therefore whether the above one corresponds to thermal distribution, we plot $\omega^2 |f(\omega)|^2$ as a function of $\omega$ in Fig. \ref{Fig3}.
+Therefore whether the above one corresponds to thermal distribution, we plot $\omega^2 |f(-\omega)|^2$ as a function of $\omega$ in Fig. \ref{Fig3}.

-It is found the distribution is Planckian and hence thermal in nature.
-It confirms that the time evaluated wave packet turns out to be thermal, although it was not initially.
+It is found that the distribution is thermal in nature in the sense that the feature is exactly similar to usual Fermi distribution (more precisely to $\omega^2$ times the Fermi occupation number).
+An analytical expression for temperature is not possible to obtain here.
+But a numerical comparison between these two must yields the required expression.
+In this scenario we at least observed that the later time wave function occupies thermal property with respect to monochromatic waves like $e^{-i\omega t}$.
+It confirms that the time evolved wave packet turns out to be thermal with respect to plane monochromatic wave, although it was not initially.